Function spaces and classifying spaces of algebras over a prop: Introduction

 We would like to emphasize some links with two other objects encoding algebraic structures and their deformations.
-Theorem 0.1 asserts that we can use a function space of props, the moduli space $P \{ X \}$, to determine classifying spaces of categories of algebras over props $\mathcal{N}(w(Ch_{\mathbb{K}})^{P})$.
+Theorem 0.1 asserts that we can use a function space of dg props, the moduli space $P \{ X \}$, to determine classifying spaces of categories of algebras over dg props $\mathcal{N}w\Ch^{P}$.
 The homotopy groups of this moduli space, in turn, can be approached by means of a Bousfield-Kan type spectral sequence.
-The $E_2$ page of this spectral sequence is identified with the cohomology of certain deformation complexes.
+The $E_2$-page of this spectral sequence is identified with the cohomology of certain deformation complexes.
 These complexes have been studied in \cite{FMY}, \cite{Mar2} and \cite{MV}.
-These papers prove the existence of an $L_{\infty}$ structure on such complexes which generalizes the intrinsic Lie bracket of Schlessinger and Stasheff \cite{SS}.
+These papers prove the existence of an $L_{\infty}$-structure on such complexes which generalizes the intrinsic Lie bracket of Schlessinger and Stasheff \cite{SS}.
 We aim to apply this spectral sequence technique and provide new results about the deformation theory of bialgebras in an ongoing work.
 To complete this outlook, let us point out that Ciocan-Fontanine and Kapranov used a similar approach to that of Rezk in \cite{CFK} in order to define a derived moduli space of algebras structures in the formalism of dg schemes.
-This construction remains valid for props and formalizes, in the context of algebraic geometry, the idea that the deformation complex forms the tangent space of the moduli space $P \{ X \}$.
+The author recently proved in \cite{Yal3}, by different methods, that the simplicial moduli spaces considered in the present paper are also the global points of derived moduli stacks in the setting of Toen-Vezzosi's derived algebraic geometry, and that the deformation complexes of \cite{MV} really computes the tangent complexes of these stacks.